JoseLuisMorenoGomez/angular_frontends/README.md

-# Graphql Client Test
+# Angular frontends
-Testing Graphql Client for browsing organization
+Testing Graphql Clients in angular with Angular-Apollo Client